 Martin Tillman who’s a local fisherman in Pellinki organizes boat rides, seal safaris, cruises, and fishing trips.
 Tillman has a B&B with a restaurant where he arranges overnight accommodation too.

 A boat trip to Klovharun Island is utterly beautiful.
 The quaint rocky island with just one cottage near the ocean…ah!

-The smell of the sea, the sound of the waves and wind caressing the face.
+The smell of the sea, the sound of the waves and wind caressing my face.
 Words really can’t do justice to the beauty of the place.

 Best Time to Visit Porvoo

 With a population of just 50,000, Porvoo roughly receives 1.6 million visitors every year.
 Travel off-season to have the Finnish wonderland all to yourself.
-Busy in summer (June and July), Porvoo has a relaxed and magical mood in winter (December and January).
+Busy in summer (June and July), the city has a relaxed and magical mood in winter (December and January).

 Best Places to Eat in Porvoo

 Ani’s Cafe, Café Postres, Helmi Tea & Coffee House (Tee- ja kahvihuone Helmi), and Cafe Fanny are cozy artisan cafes to have a cup of tea or coffee with cake or pastry.
 Try the famous Runeberg torte at Cafe Fanny or Helmi Tea & Coffee House.

 Zum Beispiel, Sinne, and SicaPelle are nice places to enjoy your breakfast, lunch, or dinner with wine or beer.
 Try avocado pasta at Zum Beispiel.

 Brasserie L’Amour is for those who love Pizzas.